epfl-ada/ada-2024-project-ada212/README.md

 ## 🗓️ 8/12 to 22/12 (Deadline Milestone P3)
 - **Repository Cleaning**: *All team members*
 - **Finalize/Refine Host Page for Data Visualization**: *All team members*

+ada-2024-project-ada212/
+│
+├── data/                           # Directory for all data files used in the project │   ├── book_adaptation.csv         # Dataset containing movies and their potential book adaptation information │   ├── book_adaptation_expanded.csv # Expanded dataset with additional revenues and budgets for movies │   ├── cleaned_dataset.csv         # Cleaned version of the dataset after preprocessing │   └── inflation_adjustment.csv    # Data file for adjusting monetary values for inflation │
+├── src/                            # Source code directory for project scripts and notebooks │   ├── data_extraction.ipynb       # Jupyter notebook for data extraction and initial exploration │   └── utils.py                    # Utility functions used across the project
+│
+├── README.md                       # Project documentation
+├── framework.ipynb                 # Notebook outlining the framework for analysis
+├── results.ipynb                   # Notebook summarizing and presenting the results
+├── requirements.txt                # List of dependencies for reproducing the project environment